Paul Friga researches strategic problem solving and project management in consulting, personalized knowledge transfer, intuition and entrepreneurship.

 He teaches courses in management consulting and strategy.

-He is director of Student Teams Achieving Results (STAR) and Global Business Projects.
+He is the former director of Student Teams Achieving Results (STAR) and now serves in corporate program development for STAR.

 He previously worked as a management consultant for PricewaterhouseCoopers and McKinsey & Company.